BirgitRijvers/MetONTIIME_extra_diversity/README.md

+# MetONTIIME extra diversity
+This repository is an expansion of [MetONTIIME](https://github.com/MaestSi/MetONTIIME) v2.1.0, with some extra QIIME2 commands to perform more diversity analyses.

+## Differences with MetONTIIME

+The main purpose of this MetONTIIME fork is to extend the pipeline's functionality by incorporating additional QIIME2 commands for calculating diversity-related metrics.
+To achieve this, the `qiime diversity core-metrics` command, typically executed for the diversity analysis, has been omitted when the user is not filtering on specific taxa.

+It is important to note that all analyses, except the rarefaction commands, are now executed with all available reads after downsampling.

+Additionally, the default parameters in the configuration file have been updated to reflect the settings used during the analysis of COPD microbiome data.

+Instead of the core-metrics approach, the following commands are implemented:

+- **`qiime diversity alpha-rarefaction`**
+  - Configured with `--p-max-depth` set to the `numReadsDiversity` specified in metontiime2.conf
+  - Metrics include 'chao1', 'shannon', 'simpson', and 'observed_features'

+- **`qiime diversity alpha`**
+  - Metrics include 'chao1', 'shannon', 'simpson', and 'observed_features'

+- **`qiime diversity alpha-group-significance`**
+  - Applied to the outputs of `qiime diversity alpha` for metrics 'chao1', 'shannon', 'simpson', and 'observed_features'

+- **`qiime diversity beta-rarefaction`**
+  - Configured with `--p-clustering-method` set to neighbor joining ('nj')
+  - Configured with `--p-sampling-depth` set to the `numReadsDiversity` specified in metontiime2.conf
+  - Metrics include 'jaccard' and 'braycurtis'

+- **`qiime diversity beta`**
+  - Metrics include 'braycurtis' and 'jaccard'

+- **`qiime diversity pcoa`**
+  - Applied to the distance matrix outputs of `qiime diversity beta` for metrics 'jaccard' and 'braycurtis'

+- **`qiime emperor plot`**
+  - Generated based on the PCoA outputs of `qiime diversity pcoa` for metrics 'jaccard' and 'braycurtis'

 # MetONTIIME

 **MetONTIIME** is a Meta-barcoding pipeline for analysing ONT data in QIIME2 framework.
 Starting from v2.0.0, the pipeline is based on Nextflow, to allow for easier installation and better execution monitoring.